 2005: Eric Edelman began serving as Under Secretary of Defense for Polic

-2005: The Jerusalem Post reported on The Dry Bones Project which is the brainchild of Yaakov Kirschen, creator of the popular Dry Bones Cartoons and is intended to use humor to fight anti-Semitism. .
+2005: The Jerusalem Post reported on The Dry Bones Project.
+The project is the brainchild of Yaakov Kirschen, creator of the popular Dry Bones Cartoons.
+The project is intended to use humor to fight anti-Semitism.
 For more info on the project, go to http://www.drybonesproject.com.

 2005: Haaretz reported on the fourteenth meeting of World Jewish Congress of Jewish Studies held this week at the Hebrew University in Jerusalem.
 One of the sessions featured a theoretical debate on the question of "Teaching Mysticism in Academia."
 Discussion of this topic in an academic form highlights renewed interest among the mainstream Jewish community in the topic of mysticism within the framework of Judaism.